hyperledger/fabric/docs/source/glossary.rst

 Ordering Service
 ----------------

+Also known as **orderer**.
 A defined collective of nodes that orders transactions into a block.
 The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channel's on the network.
 The ordering service is designed to support pluggable implementations beyond the out-of-the-box SOLO and Kafka varieties.